-An approximate 3-acre laydown area is located near the proposed substation and O&M building (Figure 2, Site Detail Map).
-The temporary area will serve as locations for job trailers, temporary offices, parking, and storage for items necessary for the Project.
+An approximately three-acre temporary laydown area would be selected within the project area.
+Turbine components may be temporarily stored within this area before being moved to the final turbine sites (Figure 2, Site Detail Map).
 The location of the laydown area will be selected during final design; however, a preferred location will be an undeveloped or previously disturbed area that is flat (Figure 4, Topographic Map) and does not contain streams, wetlands (Figure 8, Waterbodies and Wetlands) or other environmentally sensitive resources.